Hatfield Scholarship 2026 | Application Process

 Eligibility Criteria for Hatfield Scholarship

-To qualify for the Hatfield Scholarship at Durham University, UK, a candidate must fulfill all of the following requirements below:
+To qualify for the Hatfield Scholarship at Durham University, UK, a candidate must meet all of the following requirements:

-- Applying for a taught master’s course in a STEM subject at Durham University for academic year 2025-26.
+• Applicants are invited to apply for a taught master’s course in a STEM subject at Durham University for the academic year 2025-26.
 We welcome applications from those who have not yet received an offer of study, but we would need the successful candidate to have received an offer in time for the beginning of the academic year 2025-26.

-- Have been from a lower-income household in the final year of their undergraduate degree at university.
-This will be tested through evidence of the assessment by Student Finance England of income data made available to the awardee’s university in the final year of their undergraduate studies, or, in the absence of evidence of a recent such assessment, by other relevant means as defined by the university.
+• The candidate must have come from a lower-income household and be in the final year of their undergraduate degree at university.
+This will be tested through evidence from Student Finance England’s assessment of income data provided to the awardee’s university in the final year of their undergraduate studies or, if such evidence is not available, by other relevant means as defined by the university.

-- Be from the Northeast of England.
-North-East students, eligible home postcode regions: CA, DH, DL, NE, SR, or TS.
+• Be from the Northeast of England.
+North East students must have a home postcode in one of the following regions: CA, DH, DL, NE, SR, or TS.

 How to Apply for the Hatfield Scholarship?

-Please follow the following instructions to avail the Hatfield Scholarship:
+Please follow the instructions below to apply for the Hatfield Scholarship:

 (1) Apply for your chosen master’s program: